justisabelll/microJournal/README.md

 This project is being built using the following technologies:

+- [React](https://reactjs.org/) with [Vite](https://vitejs.dev/) for building the user interface and improving development experience
+- [TypeScript](https://www.typescriptlang.org/) for adding static typing, improving code quality, and making the codebase more maintainable
 - [TailwindCSS](https://tailwindcss.com/) for styling and responsive design
-- [React](https://reactjs.org/) with [Vite](https://vitejs.dev/) for building the user interface and improving development experience
 - [PocketBase](https://www.pocketbase.io/) for handling the database and storing user's journal entries

 ## Checking out MicroJournal 🫣